The 14 best music festivals in Europe, from Nos Alive to Montreux Jazz Festival

 As we inch ever closer to summer (even if the weather isn’t playing ball), there’s still plenty of time to book an exciting getaway.

-For music fans, that could mean skipping over to Spain for some fun in the sun, whether at Mad Cool or Bilbao BBK, or perhaps you’d prefer the dramatic industrial backdrop of Germany’s Melt Festival or Flow in Finland.
+For music fans, that could mean skipping over to Spain for some fun in the sun, whether at Mad Cool or Bilbao BBK Live, or perhaps you’d prefer the dramatic industrial backdrop of Germany’s Melt Festival or Flow in Finland.

 And it doesn’t matter if you’re looking for an event with all the trimmings or one that’s simply all about the music.
 There’s something for everyone, from the rock’n’roll of Rock Werchter to the cultural and historical surroundings of Nos Alive, Lisbon.